CS2103AUG2016-T17-C2/addressbook-level4/ManualTesting/TestScript.md

 All the index number have to be valid index found in the list.
 Task Book will feedback the user if it founds to be an invalid index.

+##Viewing the google map view of the venue
+With a few tasks in your task book, find a task which has a venue specified.

+Eg: if task 1 has a venue, type `map` + `1` will cause a window showing a map by google.

+##Clearing tasks

+Executing the command `clear` will result in all the tasks being cleared from the task book

 ##Listing tasks